 “We envision a Memphis where everyone knows where to get the help they need.
 Every adult and child should be able to take control of their own destiny.” ~ Ellen Rolfes

-The more we can do to prevent ACEs, the closer we will come to ending school violence, bullying and even mass shootings.
-With this in mind, I propose that every student in every school, and every parent or caretaker should complete an ACEs assessment.
+The more we can do to prevent ACEs, the closer we will come to ending school violence, bullying, and even mass shootings.
+With this in mind, I propose that every student in every school and every parent or caretaker should complete an ACEs assessment.
 Those who are deemed at risk would receive immediate referral and help.
-This is a full systems change from intervention to prevention that won’t come easy.
+This is a full system change from intervention to prevention that won’t come easy.
 But we need to create a critical mass of people who understand ACEs, can speak that language and can take action.

 The Work Has Already Begun